Skip to content

 DISTINGUISHED SPEAKER SERIES

 Angelo State is proud to present the Distinguished Speaker Series, which provides premier lectures to both Angelo State and the San Angelo community.
-Prominent speakers in their field visit campus for six lectures held throughout the year, discussing topics in science, foreign affairs, technology, politics, and business.
-Past speakers include:
+Prominent speakers in a variety of fields visit campus for lectures held throughout the year, discussing topics in the sciences, foreign affairs, technology, politics, art, history, and American values.
+These speakers often interact with students in their classrooms, giving them opportunities to engage with esteemed professionals in their field of study.

 SCHOOL LOCATION

-Angelo State University’s 268 park-like acres are located in San Angelo, a friendly community of approximately 100,000 people nestled in the heart of West Texas.
+Angelo State University’s 274 park-like acres are located in San Angelo, a friendly community of approximately 100,000 people nestled in the heart of West Texas.

 ATHLETICS